tabler/tabler-icons/readme.md

 ## Multiple strokes

-All icons in this repository are drawn with the value of `stroke-width` property, so if you change its value you can get different variants of icon, that will fit into your project.
+All icons in this repository have been created with the value of the `stroke-width` property, so if you change the value, you can get different icon variants that will fit in well with your design.

 ![Tabler icons](icons-stroke.svg)